 TAKING NECESSARY ACTION ON OBESITY

-HOW THE OBESITY PREVENTION PROGRAM IS LAYING THE FOUNDATION FOR POLICY REFORM IN MEXICO:
+HOW THE OBESITY PREVENTION PROGRAM IS LAYING THE FOUNDATION FOR POLICY REFORM:

-Our program partners are driving public discussion about the negative effects of obesity and the growing obesity epidemic by increasing media coverage.
-To date, their efforts have resulted in nearly 800 obesity prevention media stories.
+Our program partners created comprehensive and evidence-based media campaigns in Mexico and South Africa to educate the public on the negative effects of sugary beverages.
+Our partners are driving public discussion about the negative effects of obesity and the growing obesity epidemic by increasing media coverage.
+To date, their efforts have resulted in thousands of obesity prevention media stories.

 CONDUCTING GROUNDBREAKING RESEARCH:

-Studies conducted by our program partners generated new evidence around the economic and health impacts of soda taxation, the magnitude of children’s exposure to food and beverage advertising, and the types of food and beverages available in schools.
+Studies conducted by our partners are generating new evidence around the economic and health impacts of sugary beverage taxation, the magnitude of children’s exposure to food and beverage advertising, and the types of food and beverages available in schools.